 Our last few days spent in Marrakech we so chilled, we spent a lot of time at our charming riad, enjoyed the sunshine on the roof patio and finished our holiday reads, fed cats and little kittens, went out when we felt like it and just strolled around aimlessly.
 We popped into a few museums and palaces.. ate well – yes, and we returned to our favourite spot, Nomad.

 You can read more about our stay at Riad Les Yeux Bleus here.

 Musée de Marrakech

-The Museum of Marrakech is a museum in the old center of Marrakech, Morocco.
+The Museum of Marrakech is a museum in the old centre of Marrakech, Morocco.
 The museum is housed in the Dar Menebhi Palace, built at the end of the 19th century by Mehdi Menebhi.
 The museum houses both modern and traditional Moroccan art and a collection of historical books, coins and pottery.
-However, since the descriptions are all in Arabic or French, our focus turned to the building itself: the enormous chandelier consisting of metal plates decorated with fine geometric and epigraphic cuttings, exquisite zellij tile work, traditional fountain in the central courtyard and beautifully painted doors and ceilings.
-It is the ideal place to sit for a moment, and imagine the old world Morocco.
+However, since the descriptions are all in Arabic or French, our focus turned to the building itself: the enormous chandelier consisting of metal plates decorated with fine geometric and epigraphic cuttings, exquisite zellij tile work, a traditional fountain in the central courtyard and beautifully painted doors and ceilings.
+It is the ideal place to sit for a moment and imagine the old world of Morocco.

 Musée de Marrakech

 Place Ben Youssef – Marrakech-Médina | +212 24 44 18 93 | website

 One of the joys of being in Marrakesh, or a Muslim city anywhere, is hearing the call to prayer.
 There is undeniably something moving about this touching, age-old invocation to worship may, even if it wakes you up after 5 am.
 You can hear a little sample on the video clip above.